What is the best Amp for a Taylor T5Z Acoustic Guitar? (our top pick)

 What we like about the Fishman Loudbox

-The Fishman Loudbox series have been at the top of the best-selling acoustic amp list for a long time.
+The Fishman Loudbox series has been at the top of the best-selling acoustic amp list for a long time.
 It gives you all the basics

 - Three-band EQ